 But, not so fast.

-The laboratory conditions in the study did not in any way resemble what you’d find in an actual home or office—a factor which, of course, is not unusual with lab research.
+The laboratory conditions in the study did not in any way resemble what you’d find in an actual home or office—a factor which, of course, is not unusual with lab research in controlled conditions.

 The tests were done in airtight two-and-a-half foot cubes.
 Some were twice that height: five-feet tall.
 Very small areas, with no ventilation, and given levels of chemicals far beyond what you’d ever have in your home.